Amorelli-Matthew/Temperature-Conversion/README.md

 ### To Compile
-Open Developer Command Prompted for Visual Studio go into the project directory(Something like `C:\Users\YourUsername\source\repos\Project`) Then run: `msbuild inclass1.sln /p:Configuration=Release`
+Open Developer Command Prompted for Visual Studio go into the project directory(Something like `C:\Users\YourUsername\source\repos\Project`) Then run: `msbuild TemperatureConversion.sln /p:Configuration=Release`
 ### To Run
 go to the inclass1/bin/Release/ where the Application is located.

 ### To Clean Build Files
-In the current directory, run `msbuild inclass1.sln /t:Clean`
+In the current directory, run `msbuild TemperatureConversion.sln /t:Clean`

 # License
 This project is licensed under GPGLV3